pineapplemachine/mach.d/mach/readme.md

 Provides templates to be used for various compile-time computations.

-### mach.misc

-This package is for modules that don't nicely fit anywhere else.

 ### mach.range

 All sorts of ranges, higher-order functions, and related algorithms for dealing with data elegantly.